Youth struggles impact the future workforce

 We’re people who want to make an impact too.
 Our passionate and motivated staff team has expertise in grant-making, philanthropy, local community needs and finance.
 They’re overseen by a trustee board of experienced local people, many with legal, financial and professional backgrounds.

-Contact Philanthropy team to find out more about how we can help.
+Contact our Philanthropy team at info@sussexcommunityfoundation.org to find out more about how we can help.
 Or follow us on LinkedIn to read more of our giving stories.

 Read our leaflet ‘Expert Local Philanthropy Advice’ for Professional Advisors here